raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or higher than the keepalive interval, though in most cases the idle timeout is expected to be shorter than the keepalive interval.

-(DUPLICATE TEXT, TO BE RE-WORKED)
 Only when the client has a very long-lived low-traffic operation outstanding like a Push Notification subscription, does the keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.
-(END)

 On a new session, before any explicit Session Signaling Keepalive message exchange, the default value for both timers is 15 seconds.